(Subject to Change)

 Compassion fatigue has been described as the cost of caring.
 It is also known as “secondary-traumatic stress disorder” (STSD).
 The symptoms of STSD can vary widely, including hostility, extreme burnout, addictions, physical symptoms or PTSD.
 Commonly in public discourse, compassion fatigue is portrayed as leading to depression and thoughts of suicide, which is certainly one outcome.
 The first ever mental health survey for veterinarians revealed that one in six of them have contemplated suicide, though causes may vary.
 A recent study by the American Journal of Preventive Medicine reveals that animal rescue workers have a suicide rate of 5.3 in 1 million workers.
 This is the highest suicide rate among American workers; a rate shared only by firefighters and police officers.
 The national suicide average for American workers is 1.5 per 1 million.

-Lindsay Oliver, VP, Investigations, Mercy for Animals, will share how they define compassion fatigue and what has been implemented organizationally to prevent, recognize and treat it.
+Lindsay Oliver, former animal cruelty investigator, will share her experience with compassion fatigue and what she implemented to prevent, recognize and treat it.
 Melanie Goble, DVM, Board Member, Not One More Vet, will discuss compassion fatigue’s role in the rising level of suicides by veterinarians, and other causes, such as moral distress, online bullying and financial pressures; and resources available.
-Lise Van Susteren, M.D., Board Certified: General and Forensic Psychiatry, will discuss our unique relationships with nature and animals and how we might realize healing and wellbeing through our kinship rather than unendurable pain.
+Lise Van Susteren, M.D., Board Certified: General and Forensic Psychiatry, will discuss our unique relationships with nature and animals, and how we might realize healing and wellbeing through our kinship rather than unendurable pain.

 Animal Humane Society (AHS) has four shelter locations, one community outreach/veterinary center, and a for-profit boarding business, Now Boarding, in the Twin Cities metro area.
 AHS touches and impacts the lives of more than 100,000 animals annually.
 A customer-centric approach to adoptions and surrenders is integral to the work AHS does every day, focusing on extraordinary customer service and interactions.